 WHEN STAN POPE became a Cub Scout leader in 1985, he saw how the Pinewood Derby combined fun, family involvement and a healthy dose of sportsmanship.
 But he also saw how quickly fun could turn into disappointment.
 “Sadly, two of the racers from the eight-boy den were done after racing just twice, and two more were done after their third race,” he recalls of the double-elimination schedule.
 “Half of the den became spectators.”

 Now, the Morton, Ill., resident continues to use his background in math and physics to improve on the Pinewood Derby by devising fairer racing schemes.
 “My math education included courses in number theory and probability for which I found no use until I worked to develop and compare racing schedules,” he says.

 You don’t need an advanced degree to see that scheduling can affect how fun, fair and accurate your pack’s Pinewood Derby is.
 Here’s an overview of some of the common methods.

-Packs that don’t have high-tech, computer-controlled tracks often use double-elimination brackets to determine their derby winners.
+Packs that don’t have high-tech computer-controlled tracks often use double-elimination brackets to determine their derby winners.
 As the name indicates, double elimination means a boy is out of contention after losing two races.
-His first loss puts him in the losers bracket; his second puts him on the sidelines.
+His first loss puts him in the loser bracket; his second puts him on the sidelines.

 Double-elimination tournaments can go quickly.
 For example, if you had 24 cars and a three-lane track, you would need to run only 26 or 27 heats.
 (The actual number depends on the outcome of the first heat between the top car in the winners bracket and the top car in the losers bracket.)
 Other methods can take longer, although not necessarily significantly so.